Vikram (actor): Personal life

-Vikram met Shailaja Balakrishnan in the late 1980s and married her in 1992 at Guruvayoor Temple in a mass wedding alongside dozens of couples.
+Vikram met Shailaja Balakrishnan in the late 1980s, She is a Malayali from Kannur, Kerala and married her in 1992 at Guruvayoor Temple in a mass wedding alongside dozens of couples.
 The pair then had a low-key wedding ceremony conducted at the church at Loyola College, Chennai.
 She hails from Thalassery, Kerala and now works as a psychology teacher at a leading Chennai school.
 Shailaja also worked with the team of Deiva Thirumagal by giving professional advice on how people with special needs are treated and helping develop the character played by Vikram.

-The couple has a daughter Akshita born in 1993 and a son Dhruv born in 1997.
+The couple has a daughter Akshita born in 1993 and a son Dhruv born in 1995.
 His daughter made her debut in the television series Chinna Chinna Aasai – Elakiya.
 She married Manu Ranjith, the great-grandson of M. Karunanidhi, on 30 October 2017.
 He lives near the beach in Besant Nagar, Chennai and has stated that he would remain based in Chennai regardless of any offers in other language films.

 Dhruv made his debut with Adithya Varma in 2019, the Tamil remake of the Telugu film Arjun Reddy.